Impact of Node Speed on Throughput of Energy-Constrained Mobile Networks with Wireless Power Transfer: Introduction

-There are several studies on WPT-aided energy provision in wireless networks \cite{Xie2012_1}--\cite{Dai2015}.
-In \cite{Xie2012_1} and \cite{Xie2012_2}, Xie {\it et al.} proposed a wireless charging vehicle (WCV) that visits all nodes periodically to recharge the battery and found an optimal travel path to avoid battery depletion.
-The authors of \cite{Li2012} introduced a Qi-ferry, which is similar to a WCV except that Qi-ferry consumes its own residual energy to move.
-A longer travel distance of Qi-ferry recharges more nodes but accelerates energy depletion.
-They optimized the Qi-ferry travel path based on the above tradeoff.
-In \cite{Zhang2012}, the authors proposed collaborative mobile charging where WCVs are allowed to charge each other in order to extend their charging coverage.
-These papers \cite{Xie2012_1}--\cite{Zhang2012} assume that WPT-enabled mobile devices have full knowledge of location information for all rechargeable nodes; however, this is not actually estimated in mobile environments.
+There are several studies incorporating WPT into MANET.
+In \cite{Xie2012_1} and \cite{Xie2012_2}, the authors suggested a wireless charging vehicle (WCV) that visits all nodes to recharge their battery, and found the optimal travel path to avoid the battery depletion of each node.
+Li {\it et al.} introduced a Qi-ferry \cite{Li2012}, which is similar to WCV except the fact Qi-ferry consumes its own residual energy when it is moving.
+In other words, longer travel distance of Qi-ferry visits more nodes whereas accelerates its energy depletion.
+They optimized its travel path reflecting the above tradeoff. {A distributed WPT scheme is proposed in \cite{Madhja2015} where multiple mobile chargers wirelessly provide energy to sensors by exploiting the limited network information.} These papers \cite{Xie2012_1}--\cite{Madhja2015} are based on the assumption that WPT-enabled devices have knowledge of full or limited geographical information for all rechargeable nodes, hardly estimated in mobile environments.

 In \cite{Huang2013}, Huang analyzed the performance of an energy-constrained mobile network assuming the energy arrival process of each node as an independent and identically distributed (i.i.d.) sequence, which is relevant when many WCSs are employed and the moving speed of each node is fast.
 In \cite{He2013}, He {\it et al.} derived a necessary condition of the number of WCSs needed to continue the operation of each node.
-However, this condition does not reflect some practical aspects such as node speed or battery capacity, influencing the process of energy arrival.
 In \cite{Dai2015}, Dai {\it et al.} derived Quality of Energy Provisioning (QoEP), the expected portion of time a node sustains its operation.
-They showed that QoEP converges to one as battery capacity or node speed increases.
+They show that QoEP converges to one as battery capacity or node speed increases.
 Their analysis is based on the spatial distribution of nodes.
-Since various mobility models follow the same spatial distribution, only the lower and upper bounds of QoEP are provided.
+Since various mobility models follow the same spatial distribution, only the lower and upper bounds of QoEP are provided. {A Markovian mobility model is utilized in \cite{Niyato2015} and \cite{Niyato2014} where a node can move to a few finite points according to predetermined transition probabilities, enabling to study delay-limited and delay-tolerant communications, respectively.
+An intentional movement to a location providing WPT caused by the motivation of battery charging, called a spatial attraction, is studied in \cite{Kim2016} showing that the coverage rate can be improved by the optimally controlled power and charging range. }